Al-Albani: Formula for Salah (Prayer)

-Among al-Albani's most well known works is his book in which he redefined the proper gestures and formula of Muslim prayer (Salah) based strictly on hadith attributed to the prophet Muhammad.
+Among al-Albani's most well known works is his book in which he redefined the proper gestures and formula of Muslim prayer (Salah) based strictly on hadith attributed to the Islamic prophet Muhammad.
 His conclusions diverged from the prescriptions of all established Sunni schools of jurisprudence.
 As he argued that several details of the traditional prayer were based on weak hadith, the book provoked considerable controversy.

 Later life and death

 After decades of teaching and writing, al-Albani eventually settled in Jordan, where he continued to lecture and receive visitors.
 He died in Amman on 2 October 1999 at the age of 85.
 His wife was Umm al-Fadl.